tsviz/actions-runner-telemetry/README.md

   - name: Test
     run: npm test

-  # Report auto-generates with per-step analysis!
+  # Stop and generate report with per-step analysis
+  - name: Stop Telemetry
+    if: always()
+    uses: tsviz/actions-runner-telemetry@v1
+    with:
+      mode: stop
 ```

 The report will include: